 MFP Technical Assistance for States

 National contractors with subject matter expertise are available to support CMS, MFP grantees and others with technical assistance on program implementation, promote best practices and provide guidance on MFP quality improvement strategies to enhance system performance and individual consumer outcomes.

 More information on MFP Technical Assistance

-The CMS recently awarded funding for the Money Follows the Person (MFP) Tribal Initiative (TI) to five state grantees: Minnesota, Oklahoma, North Dakota, Washington and Wisconsin.
-The MFP TI offers existing MFP state grantees and tribal partners the resources to build sustainable community-based long term services and supports (CB-LTSS) specifically for Indian country.
-Community-based long term services and supports are those types of assistance with daily activities that generally helps older adults and people with disabilities to remain in their homes.
+In 2013, CMS awarded funding for the Money Follows the Person (MFP) Tribal Initiative (TI) to five state grantees: Minnesota, Oklahoma, North Dakota, Washington and Wisconsin.
+The MFP TI offers existing MFP state grantees and tribal partners the resources to build sustainable community-based long- term services and supports (CB-LTSS) specifically for Indian country.
+CB-LTSS are those types of assistance with daily activities that generally helps older adults and people with disabilities to remain in their homes.
 This initiative will make available these services to people with functional limitations or cognitive impairments that need assistance with activities of daily living such as bathing, dressing, eating or other basic activities when they have been in an institutional setting for over 90 days.
 These services will help them move back into the community.
 In addition, the TI may be used to advance the development of an infrastructure required to implement CB-LTSS for American Indians and Alaska Natives (AI/AN) using a single, or a variety of applicable Medicaid authorities.
 Funding is intended to support the planning and development of: